Understanding the MotoNovo Finance Claim: Can You Get a Refund?

 How Compensation is Calculated

-Your entitlement to compensation is determined by the FOS using a comprehensive methodology that considers a variety of factors.
+Your entitlement to MotoNovo Finance compensation is determined by the FOS using a comprehensive methodology that considers a variety of factors.

 The total overpayments, or the difference between what you paid throughout the length of the loan and what you would have paid if the terms had been acceptable, are one important aspect.
 This covers any exaggerated expenses or unstated fees.

-Overpayments of interest, which are based on the discrepancy between the rate you were charged and the average market rate for comparable loans, are another important factor.
+Interest overpayments, based on the difference between the rate you paid and the average rate for similar loans, are another element to consider.

 How to File a Claim Against MotoNovo Finance